Skip to main content

 Who Is This Resource For (and How Should It Be Used)?

 Data equity principles are relevant to a wide variety of types of data users and data projects.
 Policymakers, administrators, educators, community leaders, and researchers who use data to diagnose disparities, implement evidence-based decisions, and evaluate the impact of policies, programs, and investments to address those disparities can apply these principles.
 Applying data equity principles in practice can be complex, and best practices can take many forms depending on the specific context or community.
-For each of the seven core principles, we offer reflection questions and potential pitfalls for data users to consider, examples of how to apply the principles throughout the data life cycle, and additional resources to consult.
+For each of the core principles, we offer reflection questions and potential pitfalls for data users to consider, examples of how to apply the principles throughout the data life cycle, and additional resources to consult.

-The order in which the principles are listed does not reflect relative importance—all seven principles must be put into action to achieve data equity.
+The order in which the principles are listed does not reflect relative importance—all principles must be put into action to achieve data equity.
 In particular, Principle 7 is critical to successfully implementing all of the other principles and meeting equity goals.

 Image